 15. Gambler’s fallacy: The tendency to estimate the probability of future events based on the occurrence of past events when the two are completely unrelated to each other.

 The chance of having a girl or a boy is the same every time.
 The previous births of girls do not make it more likely that it will be a boy this time.
-It should not be taken into account.
+It should not be considered indicative.

 16. Statistical reasoning error: Intuitively we perform poorly at estimating probability (or at statistical reasoning).

-They have forgotten to check how much real money the machine actually detects as real.
+They have forgotten to check how much real money the machine detects as real.
 You could make a machine that says 'false' with every note, and therefore will be 100% accurate in detecting counterfeit money.

 17. Stereotyping and the confirmation bias

-Stereotyping: Expecting an individual of a particular group to have certain characteristics without having information about that person.
+Stereotyping: Expecting an individual, who happens to be part of a particular group, to have certain group-associated characteristics without having information about that person.

-Jeremy erroneously expects every woman to meet his stereotype.
+Jeremy erroneously expects every woman to meet his stereotypical expectations.

-Confirmation bias: He is more and more convinced that women are bad drivers because he is much more receptive to confirming instances (women driving badly) and remembers such instances much better than disconfirming instances (women driving well / men driving badly).
+Confirmation bias: He is more and more convinced that women are bad drivers because he is much more receptive to confirmative instances (women driving badly) and remembers such instances much better than disproving instances (women driving well / men driving badly).

 18a.
 Confirmation bias: Ann makes it clear to Kurt that he should not only be looking for confirmation of his belief (the two friends who feel better on a gluten-free diet), but also for possible counterevidence.

 18b.
-Bias blind spot: We detect reasoning errors much more easily in others than in ourselves.
+Bias blind spot: We detect reasoning errors much more easily in others’ thinking than in that of our own.

 Kurt is blind to his own reasoning error and thinks that others make more reasoning errors than he does himself.